Chapter 2 : Him

 “And you’re running out of options, missy.”
 He bit back derisively, “Your brother’s going to die one of these days and you’re going to wish you were ready.
 You need me.”

 “Well that’s always been the case, Rosie.”

+If she faltered a bit at this, she did a good job not showing it.
 She was far too pissed to acknowledge the sudden tenderness in his tone.
 He had crossed a line.
 This time she wouldn’t forgive him.
 This time she actually meant it.

 “The funeral of Harry J. Potter, Ronald B. Weasley, and Hermione J. Weasley took place the summer after your Fourth and last year of schooling.”
 I read off my notes, “It was a fire wasn’t it?”